TomCarlson-NTAC/NIEM-Metamodel/Introduction to NIEM Model Instances.md

 ### NIEM Model Instance XML/JSON

-Transforming the NIEM Model Instance to a representation in a particular technology adds the technology as a suffix.
+Transforming the NIEM Model Instance into a representation in a particular technology adds the technology as a suffix.
 If a NIEM Model Instance is converted to XML Schema, it becomes a "NIEM Model Instance in XML (NMIX)".
 If converted to JSON Schema, it's a "NIEM Model Instance in JSON (NMIJ)."

 A NIEM Model Instance in XML (NMIX) is currently what is termed "NIEM." **The NIEM Model Instance abstracts NIEM up a level, in order to separate the modeling concepts from the specific technology of XML Schema.**